 --- George Bernard Shaw, "Better than Shakespeare" in Dramatic Opinions and Essays.

 This otherwise fine essay by Shaw on Bunyan is marred by the gratuitous swipe at Macaulay.
 Macaulay's essay John Bunyan is not at all "patronizing"; it ends with the claim that Milton and Bunyan were the two most imaginative English writers of the second half of the seventeenth century.
-Shaw simply couldn't stand the fact that Macaulay, whom he no doubt viewed (legitimately) as a wildly overrated, imperialist, retrograde, Victorian stuffed shirt, scooped him here.
+Shaw simply couldn't stand the fact that Macaulay, whom he no doubt viewed (legitimately) as a wildly overrated, imperialist, retrograde, smug, Victorian stuffed shirt, scooped him here.